andidyer/DependencyLengthSurvey/README.md

 - Non-standard tokens such as enhanced dependencies and multiword tokens are ignored.

+##

 ## TODO:
 - [x] Option to toggle ignore root.
+- [x] Option to filter sentences by max and min number of tokens
 - [ ] Argument for filtering tokens based on fields and features.
 - [ ] Ability to filter multiple values within a field